 Reusing a GCHP run directory comes with the perils of losing your old work.
 To mitigate this issue there is utility shell script archiveRun.sh.
-This script archiveRun and configuration files to a subdirectory that will not be deleted if you clean your run directory.
+This script archives data output and configuration files to a subdirectory that will not be deleted if you clean your run directory.